jeffbass/imagezmq/README.rst

   image senders and image hubs.
 - ZMQ and its PyZMQ bindings are easy to install.

-**imagezmq** has been transporting images from a dozen Raspberry Pi computers scattered around my farm to 2 linux image hub servers for over 2 years.
+**imageZMQ** has been transporting images from a dozen Raspberry Pi computers scattered around my farm to 2 linux image hub servers for over 2 years.
 The RPi's capture and send dozens to thousands of frames frames a day.
-**imagezmq** has worked very reliably and is very fast.
+**imageZMQ** has worked very reliably and is very fast.
 You can learn more about my "science experiment urban permaculture farm" project at `Yin Yang Ranch project overview. <https://github.com/jeffbass/yin-yang-ranch>`_